 1. Answers

-2. Creating an AWS SSM Association with Pulumi (via Terraform)
+2. Creating an AWS SSM Association with Pulumi

-How do I build an AWS SSM association?
+How Do I Build an AWS SSM Association?

 To build an AWS Systems Manager (SSM) association, you’ll need to create an association between a Systems Manager document and your target instance(s).
 This process allows you to centrally manage and automate the tasks that you want to perform on your instances.